 How to Save Money at University

 I have clothes, books, shoes, handbags and even perfumes second-hand and most of it is really good stuff!
-I got a designer handbag for £6, a really comfy Jumper for £2.
+I got a designer handbag for £6 and a really comfy Jumper for £2.
 My university books were all under £10 and my normal reading books were generally free (Books for Free).

-Ebay, Books for Free, Oxfam Bookshop, World of Books, Amazon, and charity shops are your friend people!
+EBay, Books for Free, Oxfam Bookshop, World of Books, Amazon, and charity shops are your friends people!

 A lot of students don’t get an NUS card and that’s fine, but I found the savings to be worth it.
 An NUS costs £12 a year – you pay in one go and they send it to you.
 You get a discount at various shops.
 The best discounts for me were from Superdrug (10%) Co-Op (10%) and more recently Starbucks (10%) I am going to miss my NUS card when it runs out in a few weeks!

 If you have to take long train trips – be it to get home or to get to London or internships – then a railcard is a good saver!
 I had to commute home on weekends to get to work and I also had an internship in London that cost a bomb.
 This card probably saved a minimum of £10 on each of those journeys and was really useful!
 It’s £65 for three years (roughly) but you can buy it year by year as well.